Wow! I never realized that Kennedy and Vietnam was to your generation what Princess Diana and 9/11 is to ours. – A thirty-something

 Young people, who had been so identified with JFK’s symbolic renewal of the world, took his death particularly hard.
 Perhaps it is no coincidence that a new form of maenadism erupted only two months later, in February of 1964, when the Beatles performed before seventy million Americans on the Ed Sullivan show.
 Barbara Ehrenreich writes, “At no time during their U.S. tours was the group audible above the shrieking.”
-Someone dubbed the experience “Beatlemania.”
+Someone dubbed the experience “Beatlemania” and the phrase stuck.
 Curiously, their first major album had been released on November 22nd.
 Sociologist Susan Douglas argues that the resonance between Kennedy and the Beatles allowed for “a powerful and collective transfer of hope.”

-But only some of that hope was channeled into collective political action, because idealism, for many, had been transformed into its opposite, cynicism (see Chapter Eleven of Madness at the Gates of the City for a more in-depth discussion).
-Cynicism led to apathy; apathy led to abandonment of hope that change could occur through conventional politics; and reduced voting begat Ronald Reagan, the Bushes and Trump.
+But only some of that hope was channeled into collective political action, because idealism, for many, had already been transformed into its opposite, cynicism (see Chapter Eleven of Madness at the Gates of the City for a more in-depth discussion).
+Cynicism led to apathy; apathy led to abandonment of hope that change could occur through conventional politics; and reduced voting eventually begat Ronald Reagan, the Bushes and Trump.

 Fifty Years Later